Dreamworld deaths: theme park victims named

 Dreamworld also also sought to defend the park's safety procedures in the statement, saying that the park was "fully compliant with all required safety certifications.

-The attraction, on the Gold Coast, about 45 minutes from Brisbane, is the largest theme park in Australia and attracts around 1.8 million visitors each year.
+The attraction, in Gold Coast, about 45 minutes from Brisbane, is the largest theme park in Australia and attracts around 1.8 million visitors each year.
 It includes animal attractions and more than 50 rides, according to its owner, Ardent Leisure.